There is nothing quite like getting out into the great outdoors!

 We are designed to be in nature, to breath fresh air and to get sunlight on our skin and into our eyes.
 While it’s important not to overdo it in terms of skin health, we do need adequate sun to maintain a healthy body and mental state.

-We all know that sunlight is essential for Vitamin D which helps your body absorb and use Calcium.
-The recommendations are to expose large areas of skin for short periods daily.
+We all know that sunlight is essential for Vitamin D which helps your body absorb and use calcium.
+Expose large areas of skin for short periods daily.

-What is less commonly known is the effect a lack of sunlight can have on your cravings because of its role in regulating Serotonin and Melatonin.
+What is less commonly known is the effect a lack of sunlight can have on your cravings because of its role in regulating melatonin and serotonin.

-If you don’t boost our serotonin levels especially on first waking in the morning and throughout the day, you can end up feeling tired and low for no apparent reason.
-Low serotonin commonly leads to strong cravings.
+If you don’t boost our serotonin levels in the morning you can end up feeling tired and low for no apparent reason.

 Remember that serotonin helps you feel calm, relaxed and happy, so when it drops you can feel like we just need ‘a little something’ to give you a boost.

 Low serotonin commonly leads to strong cravings.
 Your body instinctively knows that carbohydrate rich foods help to boost serotonin.
 So before you know it you can be halfway through an unplanned, unneeded snack that just leaves you feeling more tired and lacking energy.